BNE - LAX

 See more direct flights

-Reviews of the top 5 airlines serving from Brisbane to Los Angeles
+Reviews of the top 5 airlines flying from Brisbane to Los Angeles

 See real verified KAYAK customer reviews for airlines flying from Brisbane to Los Angeles.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.